ubiquiti/dropbear-android/README.md

 Building Dropbear for Android
 ----

-The process consists of just three parts:
+The process consists of just four parts:
+1) Specify the version of Dropbear you'd like to download and crosscompile.
+Open build-android-dropbear.sh and change the value of ``VERSION`` at the top, which defaults to ``2018.76``
-1) Build your standalone android toolchain.
+2) Build your standalone android toolchain.
 See the android developer site for more info: https://developer.android.com/ndk/guides/standalone_toolchain.html
-2) Export your toolchain's location:
+3) Export your toolchain's location:
 ```
 export TOOLCHAIN=/path/to/standalone/toolchain
 ```

-3) Run the build script:
+4) Run the build script:
 ```
 ./build-dropbear-android.sh
 ```